A Direct Porsche 911 and McLaren 570S Competitor

 This Is the All-New 2018 Vantage Coupe, and Aston Martin Is Not Screwing Around

 This, my friends, is the one to pay attention to because it has potential to unseat your dream car.
 Aston Martin’s top-end Grand Tourer, the DB11, is designed for maximum opulence.
 True, there’s a massive amount of sporting intent wired into that car, but in the end, it’s made to cruise (very fast).
-The all-new Aston Martin Vantage ($149,995, out in mid-2018) is made to bare-knuckle box Porsche, McLaren, Audi, Jaguar and any other two-seat sports car in the $150K range.
+The all-new Aston Martin Vantage ($149,995) is made to bare-knuckle box Porsche, McLaren, Audi, Jaguar and any other two-seat sports car in the $150K range.

 I secretly visited the car in an all-white photo studio a few weeks back — its poison-green paint hissing away as it seared the scenery.
 In person, it’s somehow more striking than the DB11 in that it looks crazy.
 Shorter, hunched like it’s set to pounce; a little rabid, a lot futuristic.
 The hood is impossibly smooth and wide, the “side gills” behind its front wheel seem large enough to vacuum up clouds from the sky (their actual purpose is to off-gas pressured air from the wheel well).
 My favorite feature is the hatchback, which erupts from the continuous taillight: a sign that there is not, and never will be, a rear seat in this car.